This user guide provides instructions on performing common actions when working with datasets within Adobe Experience Platform user interface.

-If a dataset already contains data and is then enabled for Profile, the existing data is not consumed by Profile.
-After a dataset is enabled for Profile, it is recommended that you re-ingest any existing data to have them populate customer profiles.
+If a dataset already contains data and is then enabled for Profile, the existing data is not automatically consumed by Profile.
+After a dataset is enabled for Profile, it is recommended that you re-ingest any existing data to have it contribute to customer profiles.

 Data usage labels allow you to categorize datasets and fields according to usage policies that apply to that data.
 See the Data Governance overview to learn more about labels, or refer to the data usage labels user guide for instructions on how to apply labels to datasets.

 You can delete a dataset by first accessing its Dataset activity screen.
-Then, click Delete dataset to delete it.
+Then, slect Delete dataset to delete it.

 Datasets created and utilized by Adobe applications and services (such as Adobe Analytics, Adobe Audience Manager, or Offer Decisioning) cannot be deleted.

 A confirmation box appears.
-Click Delete to confirm the deletion of the dataset.
+Select Delete to confirm the deletion of the dataset.

-You can click on an individual Batch ID to access the Batch overview dashboard and see details for the batch, including error logs should the batch fail to ingest.
+You can select on an individual Batch ID to access the Batch overview dashboard and see details for the batch, including error logs should the batch fail to ingest.